arifszn/gitprofile/README.md

       projects: [], // These projects will not be displayed. example: ['my-project1', 'my-project2']
     },
   },
-  resume: {
-    fileUrl: '', // Empty fileUrl will hide the `Download Resume` button.
-  },
   social: {
     linkedin: '',
     twitter: '',